Continuing Education Activity

 Oversedation during procedures may contribute to airway obstruction and adverse events.
 In closed-claims analysis, 24% of liability claims during sedation were related to respiratory events.

 Neck hematomas may obstruct the upper airway by external compression of the trachea.
-These may occur post-surgery or due to trauma (blunt and penetrating)
+These may occur post-surgery or due to trauma (blunt and penetrating), or post-extubation.

 Evaluation should include a complete assessment of the child including the respiratory distress.
 Work of breathing can be assessed under different categories in categorizing pediatric respiratory distress.
 This should include the mental status of the child, work of breathing, the use of accessory muscles, respiratory rate, pulse oximetry or end-tidal carbon dioxide monitoring, and auscultation of breath sounds.
 All parameters should be used in conjunction to evaluate the level of respiratory compromise in a child.
 Altered mental status and lethargy or fatigue without increased work of breathing or tachypnea should raise concerns for impending respiratory or cardiovascular failure.